Driving with a Suspended License – HTO

 DWLS / DRIVING WHILE LICENSE SUSPENDED (WITH TWO PRIORS OR AS A HABITUAL TRAFFIC OFFENDER)

 Driving on a suspended license is a serious (and common) criminal charge in the State of Florida.
-There are plenty of defenses to this charge, so don't give up your rights and defenses without first calling us.
+There are plenty of defenses to this charge, so don't give up your rights and defenses without talking to John first (or, if you're out of town, be sure to talk with an attorney within a few miles of the courthouse you'll be visiting--you need local help on a case like this).

-If you have been charged with Driving While License Suspended (citation, misdemeanor, or felony With Two Priors or As a Habitual Traffic Offender), the first thing I want to know is whether or not the officer had the right to pull you over.
-Next, we'll need to examine your official DMV driving record and look at the underlying reasons for your license suspension, and challenge any incorrect suspensions.
+If you have been charged with Driving While License Suspended (citation, a misdemeanor, or felony With Two Priors or As a Habitual Traffic Offender), the first question is, did the officer had the right to pull you over?
+If yes, we'll then need to examine your official DMV driving record and look at the underlying reasons for your license suspension and challenge any incorrect suspensions.
 If the original suspension was improper, we will work to have the current charges dropped or dismissed.

 Here's where the problems can begin.
 You get pulled over and given a ticket for "Driving While License Suspended Without Knowledge".
 This is NOT a criminal offense, because it is "without" knowledge.
 So, most people simply pay this "ticket" without realizing that, later down the road, a few more of these "tickets" will result in the Department of Motor Vehicles suspending your driving privileges for five (5) years as a Habitual Traffic Offender (HTO).